 The Bonn Art Society, which manages Bonner Kunstverein, was founded in 1963.
 The aim of the founders and patrons of the society was to create a forum for contemporary art and artists.
 Local people's interest in contemporary art is aroused not only by the exhibitions, but also by discussions, video screenings, seminars and lectures.
 A lending library consisting of art books is attached to the exhibition room.
 The art can also be hired for a fee, per picture for two months.

-Elector Joseph Clemens began building the Poppelsdorf Palace in 1715.
-The most conspicuous building on the west end of the Poppelsdorf Allee, it was finished by Clemens' successor Clemens August in the year 1753.
-Poppelsdorf Palace, which stands on a square plot, reminds one of French and Italian architecture with its four wings and round arched courtyard.
-Various builders, some of them famous, like Robert de Cotte and Balthasar Neumann, have left their mark here.
-In 1818 the castle was used to house the natural sciences collection of the university, which is still located there today.
-Instead of a park, the Botanical Gardens surround the palace, which are particularly worth seeing.
+Commissioned by Elector Joseph Clemens in 1715, the construction of Poppelsdorf Palace was finished by Clemens' successor Clemens August.
+Poppelsdorf Palace, which stands on a square plot, reminds one of French and Italian architecture with its four wings and round arched courtyard, with builders like Robert de Cotte having left their mark here.
+Instead of a park, botanical gardens surround the palace, which are particularly worth seeing.

-The Haus der Geschichte (History House) of the Federal Republic of Germany is not a must for all.
-Post 1945 German history is portrayed here in a very lively way -with text captions, historical objects and photos illustrating historical events.
+The Haus der Geschichte (History House) of the Federal Republic of Germany is a must for all.
+Post 1945 German history is portrayed here in an interesting manner -with text captions, historical objects and photos illustrating historical events.
 The information here is not restricted to politics, the visitor also learns interesting facts about the history of society, art, culture as well as the economic situations.
-Technical aids such as screens, listening posts and so-called info-drawers make the visit a relaxing journey through Germany's recent history.
+Technical aids such as screens, listening posts and info-drawers make the visit a relaxing journey through Germany's recent history.
 You can sit on one of the original seats from the plenary chamber to observe parliamentary debates from the fifties and sixties.